 - Millennium Falcon – Smugglers Run – Hollywood Studios

 - Expedition Everest – Animal Kingdom

 Some attractions like Soarin’ will fill in spaces with single riders from further back in the queue as needed but do not have a dedicated single rider line.
 Both the Seven Dwarfs Mine Train and Space Mountain in the Magic Kingdom also have frequent calls for single riders at the loading area, due to the way the ride vehicles are set up.

-When should you use a single rider line?
+When should you use the single rider line?

-Test Track Single Rider Line is a great option because of the FastPass+ tiers.
-It allows you to use one of your Tier 1 FastPass+ options for Soarin’ or Frozen Ever After.
+Test Track Single Rider Line is a great option because it is a Tier 1 attraction.
+This allows you to use one of your Tier 1 FastPass+ options for Soarin’ or Frozen Ever After.